philworthington/blog-performance/README.md

 ## Description
-**Ivan_the_terribles_blog-performance** is an example blog built in Rails that originally had major performance issues such as rendering up to 10,000 comments on a single page and many queries of the database.
+**blog-performance** is an example blog built in Rails that originally had major performance issues such as rendering up to 10,000 comments on a single page and many queries of the database.

 ## Steps to resolve performance issues